-This very real possibility that Nagaenthran may in fact lack any cognitve awareness of the imminent reality of being executed is further iterated by the UN Special Rapporters:
+This very real possibility that Nagaenthran may have lacked cognitve awareness of the imminent reality of being executed is further iterated by the UN Special Rapporters:

 “We are also concerned that his past 11 years on death row has reportedly caused further deterioration of his mental health.”
 OHCHR | Singapore: UN experts urge halt to execution of drug offender with disabilities

-Such International Human Rights experts have argued that carrying out the execution of a man who has languished in prison for over a decade , a man who may not only be mentally unaware of his impending execution, but also oblivious to the circumstances which have led to his stay on death row-–
+Such International Human Rights experts have argued that carrying out the execution of a man who had languished in a solitary prison cell for over a decade, a man who may not only have been mentally unaware of his impending execution, but also oblivious to the circumstances which led to his stay on death row-–

 the right of an individual to ensure that his her legal rights are respected and protected by the State.

 To deprive a man of his very life without guarenteeing him his due process rights to procedural accomodation for his disability might be argued by some to be a travesty of justice,–